WICG/aom/explainer.md

 Each accessibility API expresses these concepts slightly differently, but they are all conceptually similar.

-##  DOM tree, accessibility tree and platform accessibility APIs
+##  Background: DOM tree, accessibility tree and platform accessibility APIs

 The web has rich support for making applications accessible, but only via a *declarative* API.